Q 1: Can't play an FLV video download from YouTube on your iPhone?

 Also Read: How to Convert MOV to MP4 for Free >

-Now, let's see what video format the iPhone use, including the video format that iPhone supported and record in.
+Now, let's see what video format the iPhone support and record in.

 iPhone Supported Video Codec: According to Apple official documentation, the iPhone supports most video codecs, including H.264, H.265, MPEG-4, M-JPEG, etc.